 MAPS & NAVIGATION

 This trail is easy to navigate, with signage designed to ensure clear directions are available at every intersection.
-However, as full signage is not yet in place, carrying a detailed map is there essential to prevent wrong turns.
+However, as full signage is not yet in place, carrying a detailed map is essential to prevent wrong turns.
 It will also help you time your ride and identify points of interest along the way.

 The trail traverses coastal and inland landscapes meaning a variety of weather, from cool coastal breezes to the searing dry heat of the Amuri Basin in summer.
 Winter sees occasional snow and heavy rain which can cause the fords near Amberley and Kaikoura to be swollen, requiring detours (marked).